Emacs: a powerful text editor

 : run commandsM-x ispell

-: spell check; enter the suggested
+: spell check; enter the suggesteddigit

-to accept and r
+to accept andr

-rewriteM-x package-install
+to rewriteM-x package-install

 : install packagesM-x package-list-packages